Visiting Grand Canyon During Spring and Fall 2025

 Walk the Trail of Time

-Bright Angel Trail is considered the park’s premier hiking trail; the best trail for first-time hikers.
+• Bright Angel Trail is considered the park’s premier hiking trail; the best trail for first-time hikers.
 Water is available at the trailhead in the village, and at Havasupai Gardens.
-Water at 1.5 and 3 Mile Resthouses may be turned turned off for the season in early November.
+Water at 1.5 and 3 Mile Resthouses has been turned off for the winter.

 Desert View Scenic Drive